roblillack/unser-stundenplan/README.md

 ## License

 This is a personal project.
 Use at your own risk.
+The source code is available under the MIT License.
+See [LICENSE](LICENSE) for details.